Stepler promo code 2026: bonus points to get started

 Signing up to Stepler: get started in 2 minutes

-Download Stepler from the App Store (iOS) or Google Play (Android).
-Create your account with your email or Google/Apple account.
-At sign-up, enter a referral code to get bonus points.
-Allow Stepler to access your phone's step counter.
-That's it — Stepler counts your steps automatically in the background and credits your points with no action needed.
-Check your rewards store as soon as you've accumulated enough points.
-For other walk-to-earn apps, see WeWard and Winwalk.
+Download Stepler from the App Store (iOS) or Google Play (Android), then create your account with your email or a Google/Apple account.
+At sign-up, enter a referral code to claim your 50 bonus points.
+Finally, allow Stepler to access your phone's step counter β that's it.
+The app counts your steps automatically in the background and credits points and diamonds with no action needed.
+Head to the rewards store as soon as you've banked enough for your first discount, gift card or cash-out.
+To compare other walk-to-earn apps, see WeWard and Winwalk.

 Frequently asked questions